-We are privileged to be aligned with the Worlds Leader of Online University Education, The Open University, Global Education Provider of ADO.
+We are blessed to be aligned with the World Leader of Online University Education, The Open University, Education Provider to ADO.

 The Open University (OU) was established in 1969 and was initially based at Alexandra Palace, north London, using the television studios and editing facilities which had been vacated by the BBC.
 The first students enrolled in January 1971.
 The university administration is now based at Walton Hall, Milton Keynes, in Buckinghamshire, but has administration centres in other parts of the United Kingdom.
 It also has a presence in other European countries.
 The university awards undergraduate and postgraduate degrees, as well as non-degree qualifications such as diplomas and certificates or continuing education units.

 With over 174,000 students enrolled, including around 31% of new undergraduates aged under 25 it is the largest academic institution in the United Kingdom (and one of the largest in Europe) by student number, and qualifies as one of the world’s largest universities.
 Since it was founded, more than 2 million students from around the world have studied its courses.
 Former UK Prime Minister Gordon Brown, broadcaster Anna Ford and actress Glenda Jackson are among a host of well-known names who have tutored for the OU.